tjmehta/101/README.md

 ## set

-Functional version of obj[key] = val, returns a new obj with the key and value set.
+Functional version of obj[key] = val, returns the same obj with the key and value set.
 Supports partial functionality (great with array functions, like map).

 ```js